nditech/apollo/README.md

 Once the repository has been cloned, you build the application image by first changing the directory to the one containing the source code and running the command:

-`docker build -t apollo .`
+`sudo docker build -t apollo .`

 This will start the build process where all application dependencies are downloaded and installed and an application image (from which the containers will be created) will be built.
-In total Apollo uses 4 containers.
-The first one is the application container - this houses the main web application and serves the application contents to the web browsers and processes all user input.
-The second is the long-running task worker and is responsible for handling tasks that take a much longer time to run and that may otherwise block the main web application process and possibly timeout while waiting for the task to complete.
+Apollo relies on an application container named 'apollo' by default - this houses the main web application and serves the application contents to the web browsers and processes all user input.
 In addition, supporting containers include database container (MongoDB) and the task queue container (Redis).

 Next, run the database and task queue containters: